 Meetings, seminars and roundtables are essential delivery systems to communicate ALA chapter benefits and education programs to members.
 Meetings, events and seminars provide many opportunities:

-- Find out what’s happening from your colleagues.
+- Find out what’s happening with your colleagues.

-- Gain insight on what others with similar jobs are doing.
+- Gain insight into what others with similar jobs are doing.

 - Work with others.